PatHH/PatHH/README.md

 - 👋 Hi, I’m @PatHH Pat Heslop-Harrison
-- 👀 I’m interested in Genome Evolution, with a focus on Repetitive DNA sequences in plants from a fundamental research viewpoint
+- 👀 I’m interested in Genome Evolution, with a focus on Repetitive DNA sequences in plants and animals from a fundamental research viewpoint
 - 🌱 The implications of the work range from domestication of plants and animals, measurement, use and conservation of biodiversity, breeding for climate change, net-zero; methods of plant breeding
 - 💞️ I’m looking to collaborate on analysis of repetitive DNA; applications of genetics and genomics to the SDGs
 - 📫 How to reach me phh4@le.ac.uk or phh@molcyt.com